R4y1237/Traffic-Light-System/README.md

 `Tej_Circuit.png` is a picture displaying the wiring and connections of each component of the traffic light model

 `traffic light (1).png` is a rendered model of the traffic light system that I later built in real life.

+`TEJ ISP - Final Report.pdf` is a final report on the project, including a more detailed description of how it works.